qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 R1<----- R2<---- [RR orientation]

+## DNA dA-Tailing
+This is a next step of DNA end-repair.
+Adding a non-template dAMP (dA) to the 3’ end of a blunt-ended DNA fragment.
+This incorporated 3’-dA prevents concatemer formation and prepares the DNA fragment for subsequent ligation of adaptors or cloning vectors that have complementary 3’-dT overhangs.

+In other words, add "A" base to the 3´ end of a blunt phosphorylated DNA fragment.
+This treatment creates compatible overhangs for the next step of DNA sample preparation.T

 ## Enhancer
 An enhancer is a short (50–1500 bp) region of DNA that can be bound by proteins (activators) to increase the likelihood that transcription of a particular gene will occur.
 They can be located up to 1 Mbp (1,000,000 bp) away from the gene, upstream or downstream from the start site.
 Enhancers are found mostly in the intergenic and intronic regions, while a few enhancers have been found within exons.